brooksjbr/spotify-react-prototype/README.md

 - 🧪 Vitest for testing
 - 🧪 @testing-library/react for DOM testing
 - 📦 pnpm for package management
-- 🐙 GitHub Workflow for lint, test, build automation
+- :octocat: GitHub Workflow for lint, test, build automation
 - 🎵 @spotify/web-api-ts-sdk for Spotify API integration
+- 🫙 Docker for Github workflow testing

+### Project details and external requirements

-This project was bootstrapped using the [create-react-app-vite](https://github.com/laststance/create-react-app-vite) template, providing a modern development experience with hot module replacement and optimized builds.
+- This project was bootstrapped using the [create-react-app-vite](https://github.com/laststance/create-react-app-vite) template, providing a modern development experience with hot module replacement and optimized builds.

+- You'll need a preimum Spotify account to login with.

-To run this app locally you need an spotify client id and register an app with spotify, here's where to start that process. https://developer.spotify.com/
+- To run this app locally you need an spotify client id and register an app with spotify, here's where to start that process. https://developer.spotify.com/

 ### pnpm